swent-epfl/mvp-prd/template/5-mvp.md

 - **Centauri Points and Challenges:** Motivate continued app usage by creating challenges with rewards in form of points
 - **Ranking System:** Encourages competition and engagement by displaying user rankings based on Centauri points.
 - **Map:** Allows users to navigate to post locations and to visualize nearby activities.
-- **Posts and comments management:** Allows users to track and manage their activity.
+- **User's posts and comments management:** Allows users to track and manage their activity.
+- **Media Support (Photos, GIFs, Videos):** Enhances post content and user engagement.
+- **Groups:** Facilitates community building and group exploration.
 - **Offline Mode:** Ensures usability even without internet access, improving user retention.